ISO 6425 Certification For Divers’ Watches — Is It Useless?

 What exactly are ISO 6425 requirements?

-Besides technical requirements, ISO 6425 also specifies features and at what points certified divers’ watches have to be tested.
+Besides technical requirements, ISO 6425 specifies features and at what points certified divers’ watches must be tested.
 That implies that when buying a divers’ watch manufactured according to the technical requirements of ISO 6425, you are sure to find the stated specifications.
 If your watch is ISO 6425 certified, you’re confident that the watch — your specific watch — will meet all requirements of ISO 6425.
 Think of water resistance, legibility, indicators, shock resistance, magnetic resistance, functionality, and much more.
 It’s so complicated that we made a dedicated article to explain it.

 Most brands do not have their ISO 6425 compliant divers’ watches certified